Skip to content

 export MM_PORT=8081

-You can run npm run config:check on your 2nd configuration file by typing the export line in first, example:
+You can run node --run config:check on your 2nd configuration file by typing the export line in first, example:

 export MM_CONFIG_FILE=config/config2.js